 There’s no question 2C paving has improved the condition of roads citywide, paving 1,441 lane miles of roadway since 2016.
 Even with these massive improvements, potholes continue as a reality in Colorado Springs.

-Like many parts of the country, the Pikes Peak Region experiences “freeze-thaw cycles” and drastic temperature swings on a near daily basis during the winter, and a good portion of fall and spring.
-All that expanding and contracting of liquid (from rain or snow) in the pavement, combined with the weight and stress of traffic on the roadway, forms potholes.
+The Pikes Peak Region experiences freeze-thaw cycles and drastic temperature swings on a near daily basis during the winter, as well as the late fall and early spring.
+That constant expansion and contraction of liquid (from rain or snow) in the pavement, combined with the weight and stress of traffic on the roadway, forms potholes.

-While filling potholes is a temporary fix used to make roads suitable for travel and safe for residents, addressing nearly 100,000 potholes this year combined with historic repaving efforts is providing a safer, smoother drive citywide.
+Of course, filling potholes is a temporary fix used to make roads suitable for travel and safe for residents.
+However, since this is combined with historic repaving efforts, people who live in Colorado Springs are experiencing a safer, smoother drive citywide.

-There are approximately 6,000 lane miles of roadway in Colorado Springs.
-That’s enough to stretch from here to Rome, Italy.
+There are more than 6,480 lane miles of roadway in Colorado Springs.
+That’s enough to stretch from here to Ancient Olympia, Greece.
 Crews proactively go out and fill potholes, but with so many roads to cover, we still need your help!
 Report potholes or other street maintenance needs by: